moises-ai/maestro-worker-python/README.md

 poetry run maestro-init
 ```

-If you get a keyring error (ubuntu), you may need to run the following:
+If you get a keyring error (Ubuntu), you may need to run the following:
 ```bash
 export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring
 ```